bytebase/bytebase.com/content/blog/how-to-handle-database-schema-change.md

 description: The common mistakes when making schema migrations and the best practice to avoid those pitfalls.
 ---

-This is a series of articles about database migration / schema change:
+A series of articles about database migration / schema change:

 - [What is a Database Schema?](/blog/what-is-database-schema)
 - [What is a Database Schema Migration?](/blog/what-is-database-migration)